Project-GrADyS/gradys-sim-nextgen/docs/guide/usage.md

 Protocols have to inherit from the `IProtocol` class and implement the protocol interface this base class defines.
 These methods are called to react to some event relevant to the network node hosting your protocol.
 The logic of your protocol is implemented in these reactions.

-Protocols have use to a set of methods accessible through a `IProvider` instance which is available through `self.provider` defined in the base protocol class.
+The protocol class itself does not handle communication or mobility, these are handled externally.
+Think of the protocol as the brains of the operation, issuing commands to these external modules that actually perform the actions.

+In order to issue these commands they have use to a set of methods accessible through a `IProvider` instance which is available through `self.provider` defined in the protocol base class.
 These methods are how the protocol interacts with its environment.
 Methods are available to send messages, move to specific places, schedule timers and more.

 ## Building our first protocol